nevali/Stardust/README.md

 *All values are subject to change*

-* 2024-06-04 - Corrected/re-balanced all brightness levels
+* 2024-06-04 - Corrected/re-balanced all brightness levels; adjustments to vivid and pastel shades (Lilac, Raspberry, Pumpkin, Bilberry)
 * 2024-06-03 - *Major change*: Switch from J'a'b' to J<sub>z</sub>a<sub>z</sub>b<sub>z</sub> as the source model; all shades have been re-specified and re-adjustted
 * 2024-06-02 - Palettes: added Apple Color Picker `.clr` file
 * 2024-06-02 - Values: added colour values as a [tab-delimited text file](Values/Stardust.txt)